-1. The coach will complete the Injury Accident Report form following all athletic injuries or accidents that involve any student under their control during a practice, contest, or while
+- The coach will complete the Accident Report form following all athletic injuries or accidents that involve any student under their control during a practice, contest, or while traveling to or from a contest. - 2.

-- 2. The report shall be turned into the nurse's office and school office via e-mail the following morning with the coach retaining a copy.
 Any injury sustained while playing a Santa Fe Trail sanctioned sport or activity must be reported to the Athletic Director or the School Nurse.
 The coach that witnessed the injury or was the first to have contact with the injured student will complete the Accident Report within 24 hours of the injury.
 A copy of the Accident Report will be filed in the student's health folder. - 3.
 Students injured to the extent that a physician's opinion is needed: the coach shall request the student to see a doctor or trainer, contact the parents of the student regarding the injury, and not allow the student to continue to participate until a release has been obtained from the doctor or trainer.